pyscajor/WreckAndRescueAtGunwalloe/3D-model-descriptions.md

 The rich cargo of the royal ship also included little brass lions.
 These were recognised by Anthony Randall, who led the team diving and researching on the ship in the 1980s, as ornamental supporters for the base of a grand candlestick.
 He found a photo of a candelabra with similar lion supporters (see [St Anthony](protected-wrecks-at-gunwalloe.md#1-st-anthony-pw-1000067-portuguese-carrack-wrecked-1527-fishing-cove-gunwalloe) wreck page), and some comparable supporters at the Victoria and Albert Museum (V&A).

-Other small treasures on the ship, as noted by historian John Chenoweth, included ‘Precious stones, pearls, chains, brooches and other jewels of gold….’
+Other small treasures on the ship, as noted by historian John Chynoweth, included ‘Precious stones, pearls, chains, brooches and other jewels of gold….’

 #### Copper ingot; at Royal Cornwall Museum, Truro